-Mbox and Mbox Remote v3.9 still use Property List files for saving data, but instead of the .plist file extension used with v3.8 and earlier, Mbox 3.9 uses a .pmap file extension.
+Applications in the Mbox family use Property List files for saving data, but instead of the .plist file extension, Mbox uses the .pmap file extension for pixel mapping configuration files.
 The .pmap files can be uncompressed or compressed.
-While the uncompressed files can be read by Apple's Property List Editor application (and others such as Xcode, PrefSetter, Plist Pro, etc.), the compressed files can only be read by Mbox and Mbox Remote.
+While the uncompressed files can be read by Xcode (and others such as PrefSetter, Plist Pro, etc.), the compressed files can only be read by Mbox and Mbox Remote.

-Pixel mapping files must be placed in the /Mbox/PixelMapping folder for Mbox to use them, or for live editing from Mbox Remote.
+Pixel mapping files must be placed in the Mbox/PixelMapping folder for Mbox to use them, or for live editing from Mbox Remote.
 For offline editing with Mbox Remote, the files can be stored anywhere.